Iran Says Strait of Hormuz Will Remain Closed Until Deal Is Reached

 Summary

-- Iran’s president said the Strait of Hormuz will not be reopened until a final agreement is reached.
+- Iran's president said the Strait of Hormuz will remain closed until a final agreement is reached.

-- Control of the Strait of Hormuz could affect global crude oil and LNG shipments, adding pressure to energy supplies and price volatility.
+- Continued disruption to shipping through the Strait of Hormuz could directly affect global crude oil and LNG supplies and increase price volatility.

-- Markets are watching the reopening of the strait as a key variable directly tied to progress in negotiations, with focus on whether a deal will be reached and when shipping can normalize.
+- Markets see the reopening of the strait as a key variable tied directly to progress in the talks, with attention focused on whether a deal is reached and when shipping returns to normal.

 Forecast Trend Report by Period

-Iran has reaffirmed that it will not reopen the Strait of Hormuz until a final agreement is reached, signaling it is keeping control of the waterway as leverage in negotiations.
+Iran has reaffirmed that it will not reopen the Strait of Hormuz until a final agreement is reached, maintaining control of the waterway as leverage in negotiations.

 Walter Bloomberg reported on April 20 that Iran's president said the country would not open the Strait of Hormuz before a deal is signed.

-The US is maintaining a maritime blockade, and Iran is continuing to control the strait in response.
-Both sides are sticking to hard-line positions.
+The US is maintaining a maritime blockade, while Iran continues to control the strait in response.
+Both sides are holding firm to hard-line positions.

-The Strait of Hormuz is a key route for global crude oil and LNG shipments.
-Any prolonged disruption to traffic could directly affect energy supplies and fuel price volatility.
+The Strait of Hormuz is a vital route for global crude oil and LNG shipments.
+Any prolonged disruption to traffic could directly affect energy supplies and increase price volatility.

-Markets are watching whether the strait reopens as a key indicator of progress in the talks.
-Attention is focused on whether an agreement can be reached and when shipping through the waterway may return to normal.
+Markets are treating the reopening of the strait as a key indicator of progress in the talks.
+Attention is focused on whether the sides can reach an agreement and when normal shipping will resume.

 JH Kim